BballNihal/SE-group-1/README.md

     "message": "This is a reply"
 }

-To get a detailed list of a ticket http://127.0.0.1:3000/tickets/details/10?userId=39 no body needed
+To get a detailed list of a ticket (GET Method) http://127.0.0.1:3000/tickets/details/10?userId=39 no body needed

-To close a ticket
+To close a ticket (POST Method) http://127.0.0.1:3000/tickets/close/8
-http://127.0.0.1:3000/tickets/close/8
 {
     "userId": "-1"
 }

-To open a ticket
+To open a ticket (POST Method) http://127.0.0.1:3000/tickets/open/8
-http://127.0.0.1:3000/tickets/open/8
 {
     "userId": "-1"